Interest Reserve

 1. The lender holds back a portion of the loan proceeds in a separate account, known as an interest reserve account.

-2. Each month, the lender draws from this account to pay the monthly interest expense on the outstanding loan balance.
+2. Each month, the lender allocates funds from this account to cover the loan’s interest expense.

 For example, in a $1 million, 12-month bridge loan at 11% interest with monthly payments of $9,166.67, the lender would set aside $110,000 at closing to cover the interest payments.